burglabs/knowledge-xlab/docs/understanding-ai.md

 ### History of AI

 - [Early AI in the US: Forefathers (1940s), Founding Fathers (1950s), Second Generation (1960s).](https://www.youtube.com/watch?v=-Wo3ttGOJ9w) - Talk by Pamela Mc Corduck for Deutsches Museum
+- 2000s: [The role of the dataset ImageNet for the field of Computer Vision.](https://logicmag.io/commons/lines-of-sight/) -  Article named "Lines of Sight" by Alex Hanna and others.